-Editor’s Note 5/17/11: Robert Aranson currently is the executive chef at Willowood Ranch in Bells, Texas.
+Editor’s Note 5/17/2016: Robert Aranson currently is the executive chef at Willowood Ranch in Bells, Texas and operates Chef Robert’s Sage Cafe in Sherman.

 By all rights he should have been a lawyer.
 His father was a lawyer, his sister is a lawyer, but Robert Aranson adopted his father’s avocation rather than his vocation and became a chef instead.